 See how in this kitchen there's a neutral backdrop, and there's a mix of white and blue cabinetry.
-Have the blue island in the middle, separates it from the cabinetry around the edges of the room, making it the focal point of the kitchen.
-Plus the green tiles distinguished the area around the hob too, again making it feel like another 'zone'.
+Having the blue island in the middle separates it from the cabinetry around the edges of the room, making it the focal point of the kitchen.
+Plus, the dark green tiles distinguish the area around the hob too, again making it feel like another 'zone'.

 Depending on the tone of blue you choose, it can make a room feel quite cold.
 But you can easily warm up blue walls or cabinets with wooden accents.
 Don't worry if you aren't blessed with natural wooden beams and a gorgeous vaulted wooden ceiling – some wooden shelves and a display of chopping boards will have a similar effect.

-We can't get enough of pinks and blues, it's such a gorgeous combo if you pick the right tones.
-A dark navy blue with a dusky pink is always going to be a winner, and note how in this kitchen, the white tiles lift the muted hues to give the space some freshness.
+We can't get enough of pinks and blue together.
+It's such a gorgeous combo if you pick the right tones.
+A dark navy blue kitchen with a few dusky pink kitchen ideas dotted about is always going to be a winner, and note how in this kitchen, the white tiles lift the muted hues to give the space some freshness.

 Also note the painted ceiling!
 A look we are seeing more and more, and why not?
 The ceiling is just as worthy of color as a wall, right?
-Check out our guide to how to paint a ceiling to give it a go.
+Our helpful guide on how to paint a ceiling makes for essential reading if you want to to give it a go.

-If you are looking for a softer look than all the navy kitchens that are floating around Pinterest, a muted teal hue would be perfect.
+If you are looking for a softer look than all the navy kitchens that are floating around Pinterest (opens in new tab), a muted teal hue would be perfect.
 You still get that pop color but it's almost just one up from a neutral and looks so lovely with creams and greys too so if your a bit of a colorphobe wanting to experience these are the hues to go for.
-Check out how in this kitchen there's no wall cabinetry either so the room still feels very light and fresh.
+Note how in this kitchen there's no wall cabinetry either so the room still feels very light and fresh.